akauppi/mp/npm/README.md

 ```
 /home/ubuntu/.cache/node_modules/averell /home/ubuntu/averell/node_modules none user,bind,noauto,exec,rw,noatime,nodiratime 0 0
+/home/ubuntu/.cache/build/averell /home/ubuntu/averell/build none user,bind,noauto,exec,rw,noatime,nodiratime 0 0
 sk-averell /home/ubuntu/averell/.svelte-kit tmpfs user,noauto,rw,size=5120k,uid=1000,gid=1000 0 0
 ```

 - `user`: allows you to mount these from user space, without `sudo`
 - `noauto`: important so that the mounts won't happen in Linux startup.

 	You cannot do the mounts e.g. in `~/.bashrc` since Multipass adds its mounts only after that.
 - `exec`: allows `npm` commands to be executed; crucial
 </details>

 That's it!

-The mounting is valid as long as your VM runs.
+The mounts are valid as long as your VM runs.
 If you need to restart it, you will need to redo the mounts.
 This is a good reason to add them in your `~/.bashrc`.

 HOWEVER, just adding `mount` will cause multiple mounts.
 There's a script in `~/bin/mp-prime.sh` for this purpose.
 Given a folder name, it checks whether there's already a mount and mounts only if not.
 Use it if you wish to have the mounts always be enforced by `~/.bashrc`.